 Hitman: Absolution Mac Review

-Ported to the Mac by Feral Interactive and available on both Steam and the Mac App Store, Hitman places you in the shoes of Agent 47, a genetically engineered hitman designed to take on the toughest jobs requiring both stealth and deadly cunning.
+Ported to macOS by Feral Interactive, Hitman places you in the shoes of Agent 47, a genetically engineered hitman designed to take on the toughest jobs requiring both stealth and deadly cunning.
 Having gone rogue from your agency to protect a girl, you’ll need all your skills to complete a wide variety of missions and unravel the mystery surrounding her.

 Hitman is a 3rd person stealth shooter and with all the sneaking around you’ll be doing you’ll want to make sure you have a control system set up that fits your style.
 It is designed for a keyboard-trackpad combination, which I tried at first, but found that it didn’t suit me; there were too many times when taps and other action didn’t register the first time on the trackpad, leading to, shall we say, unfortunate results.